COVID: How is an emergency fund stirring controversy in India? | DW | 05.10.2021

 Sitaram Yechury, leader of the Communist Party of India (Marxist), called PM-CARES a "fraud" and "outright loot," referring to an order asking government employees to donate a day's pay toward the fund.

-When the coronavirus pandemic hit last year, many governments around the world anticipated a severe economic downturn in addition to the health crisis.
+When the coronavirus pandemic hit in 2020, many governments around the world anticipated a severe economic downturn in addition to the health crisis.
 While the wealthier nations could marshal vast resources to deal with the crisis, the rest of the world was faced with the prospect of having to depend on aid and assistance.

 The primary objective of the fund, according to its official website, is to "deal with any kind of emergency or distress situation, like [the situations] posed by the COVID-19 pandemic, and to provide relief to the affected."